MicrosoftDocs/customer-insights/ci-docs/data/common-data-ingestion-errors.md

 ## Schema or data type mismatch

 If the data doesn't conform to the schema, the ingestion process completes with errors.
-Correct either the source data or the schema and re-ingest the data.
+Correct either the source data or the schema and reingest the data.

 ## Partition files are missing